Skip to content

 3. Finally, we need to set the right side of the rule which will be the current date.

-Before getting the current date, lets set a constant value to the right side of the rule to test the condition component.
-Click the Select button and select Text.
 An input box will appear.
-You can write the date of the row provided to the Condition component.
+You can write the date of the current row provided to the Condition component.
 We want to see what happens when the condition is met.
 So make sure that you entered the correct value.
 In this tutorial, the date of the selected row is "9/27/2024".
 Therefore this value is entered into the form.
 If the date value is different in your automation, set it accordingly.
 The final form of the rule should look like this:

 query form with constant value